 #8: Restart your devices

-Last but not least, your computer or smartphone may just be underperforming, once again due to memory leaks or other software issues that pile up over time.
-Give it a fresh start by turning it off and on.
+Last but not least, your computer or smartphone may be underperforming, once again due to memory leaks or other software issues that pile up over time.
+Every once in a while, you should give it a fresh start by turning it off and on.
 Don't be surprised at this one and #7.
 Software and operating systems as still not mature enough to fix such issues by themselves, so a restart is bound to be useful oftentimes.